 Objective: To begin to explore and ask questions about seeds.

 Give a variety of seeds and seed heads to children to examine in small groups, and ask what similarities and differences they notice.

 Materials: a variety of seeds and seed heads, magnifying lenses.

 Objective: To obtain information about some of the seed dispersal strategies that are important in a plant’s life cycle.

 Perform the puppet show, or have a group of children perform it for the class.
 Afterward, ask questions to review the key details and vocabulary in the story.
 What do we mean by “seed dispersal”?
 (Traveling.)
 Why do seeds travel?
 (To reach a suitable habitat free of competition from the parent.)
 Hold up the puppets one by one and ask how the character got around.
-Use the How Seeds Travel diagram to show examples of the different ways that seeds disperse.
+Use the How Seeds Travel poster to show examples of the different ways that seeds disperse.

 Objective: To collect and observe a variety of seeds and seed heads outdoors, looking for evidence of seed dispersal strategies.

 Have the children work in small groups and provide each with a paper bag for collecting seeds.
 With their groups, children will collect a variety of seeds from their schoolyard.
 Have each group try to collect only one example from each type of plant, leaving the rest for other classes.
 Challenge them to find as many different seed heads as they can.